boa-dev/criterion-compare-action/README.md

       - uses: boa-dev/criterion-compare-action@v3
         with:
           cwd: "subDirectory (optional)"
           # Optional.
+Compare only this package
+          package: "example-package"
+          # Optional.
 Compare only this benchmark target
           benchName: "example-bench-target"
           # Optional.
 Disables the default features of a crate